-Based on our experience, their basic human needs are not being met at home: food, water, shelter, safety, warmth.
-Some come to escape extreme violence and gang threats in their home countries; some are trafficked into the country.
-Some come to work; others to escape physical abuse and desperate poverty.
+Based on our experience, their basic human needs are not being met at home: food, water, shelter, safety and warmth.
+Some come to escape extreme violence and gang threats in their home countries, while some are trafficked into the country.
+Some come to work, others to escape physical abuse and desperate poverty.

-Southwest Key operates 17 shelters in Texas, 8 in Arizona and 3 in California.
+Southwest Key operates 17 shelters in Texas, eight in Arizona and two in California.

-The federal government funds unaccompanied minor shelters through the Office of Refugee Resettlement under the U.S. Department of Health & Human Services.
+The federal government funds unaccompanied minor shelters through the Office of Refugee Resettlement (ORR) under the U.S. Department of Health & Human Services (HHS).

 The majority of those in our care are 13-17 year olds from Guatemala, Honduras and El Salvador who’ve come here on their own, escaping dangerous conditions in their homeland.
 During the short period of time they are with us, we work to share the building blocks for their future success.

 Our goal is to reunify unaccompanied minors with loved ones or sponsors as swiftly as possible while abiding by strict federal requirements required to ensure their safety.
-The average length of stay for minors in our shelters is approximately 35 days.
+The typical length of stay for minors in our shelters is 32 days or less.

 Our shelters look and feel like a dormitory setting.
 There are two to four twin size beds in each room and common areas to eat, play, read or relax.
 We provide programs to ensure children thrive while in our care.
-Education is vitally important, so we offer 6 hours of classroom education 5 days a week.
+Education is vitally important, so we offer six hours of classroom education five days a week.
 We provide a wide variety of medical and counseling services as appropriate.
-We also understand how important recreation and physical activity is to these children, so they’re given ample time to be outside and play.
-Where possible, we provide opportunities for arts and crafts, music and entertainment, and field trips.
-We follow USDA guidelines; our cooks provide nutritious meals and snacks every day.
+We also understand how important recreation and physical activity is to these children, so they’re given ample time to play outside.
+Where possible, we provide opportunities for arts and crafts, music, entertainment and field trips.
+We follow USDA guidelines and our cooks provide nutritious meals and snacks every day.

 The staff in our shelters are trained as childcare providers and youth care workers, and they are determined to nurture, serve and encourage those in our care.